 A false-positive HIV test occurs when a test incorrectly indicates that a person has contracted the virus.
-Receiving a false positive can inspire conflicting feelings.
+Receiving a false positive can cause conflicting feelings.
 People may wonder what they can or should do next.

 In this article, we suggest some next steps for people who have had false-positive HIV test results.
 We also provide detailed information about the HIV testing process.